-Every result your organization produces and every experience your team members have are both outcomes and contributors to the culture of your organization.
+Every result your organization produces and every experience your team members have are both outcomes of and contributors to the culture of your organization.
 If you have an unhealthy culture, even the smallest issue can become a major source of dissatisfaction and create a vicious cycle of subpar performance and low morale.
 If your culture is healthy, it will have the capacity to not only withstand setbacks but use them as springboards for growth and progress.
 I have written extensively, both in my book, The Transformative Leader, as well as my weekly blog posts, about the characteristics of High Commitment Cultures (HCC’s) and the leadership mindset and behaviors that it takes to create them.
 In today’s post, I’d like to focus on the phases and emotional states that people in organizations go through during a culture transformation, using the example of nine "archetypal" figures that represent these phases.

 It is important to recognize that at any point in time during the journey, there will be some combination of people with different mindsets about the transformative vision you want to implement.
 Generally speaking, there is always going to be a bell-shaped curve; enthusiastic and highly engaged and involved people will be on one end of the spectrum, and those who are resisting change, either actively or passively, will be on the other, but the vast majority will be in the middle, straddling the fence and trying to decide whether they should follow your lead to become part of the movement or maintain the status quo.
 Whether the movement takes hold or not depends largely on whether you are able to get the organization past the tipping point, to a place where the majority of people are engaged in creating the desired culture and the accepted norm becomes one of joining the movement rather than staying stuck in the past.